MooersLab/colabcctbxsnips/README.md

 <a href="https://colab.research.google.com/github/MooersLab/colabcctbxsnips/blob/main/colabcctbxsnips.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 This notebook can be viewed locally in the [*nteract.app*](https://nteract.io/) -- an easy to install desktop application for viewing and editing Jupyter notebook documents (*.ipynb)--, *Jupyter Notebook*, or *Jupyter Lab*, but utilization of the snippets requires use of Colab.

+Sample data files are located in the dataFiles folder.
+Copy this folder to Google Drive.